OVERVIEW

 the Pesticide Contamination Prevention Act, which is designed to

-prevent further pollution of ground water used for drinking water
+prevent further pollution of groundwater used for drinking water

 supplies from the agricultural use of pesticides.